jina-ai/docs/chapters/io.rst

 Output
 ------
 The output of the `Flow` operations is handled via callback functions `on_done`, `on_error` and `on_always`.
+In addition, it is possible to retrieve the results directly when setting the attribute `return_results = True`.
+The following example shows how to handle the output via callback functions.

     .. highlight:: python
     .. code-block:: python